 The establishment will immediately notify LJMU of its intention to remove a student teacher from the placement by notifying the University via the Partnership office.
 The Programme Leader, along with the ITT Partnership lead will activate appropriate University procedures.
 In cases where gross misconduct is suspected, the appropriate student disciplinary procedures may be enacted (see LJMU website).
 The student teacher will be notified in writing of the procedures and of their right to representation and appeal.

-This section lists actions, which constitute a serious breach of the LJMU Code of Professional Conduct and the DfE Personal and Professional Conduct.
+This section lists actions, which constitute a serious breach of the LJMU Code of Professional Conduct and the DfE Personal and Professional Conduct (Part Two of Teachers' Standards).

 Some breaches of the code may not immediately result in a Progress Tutorial being arranged.
-For example, establishment staff and LJMU Liaison Tutors may wish to informally warn a student teacher that some aspect of behaviour (such as timekeeping, attendance or standard of dress) is not acceptable.
+For example, establishment staff and LJMU Lead Mentors (Liaison Tutors) may wish to informally warn a student teacher that some aspect of behaviour (such as timekeeping, attendance or standard of dress) is not acceptable.
 A written record of informal warnings regarding professional conduct will be made and targets will be set for improvement.
 In most cases this will be noted within the context of the weekly mentoring session but may form part of an Intervention Action Plan as part of the Partnership’s Additional Support Framework.

 Provided that such warnings are acted upon and the student teacher is seen to comply with the code of conduct such records will not be prejudicial to the student-teacher's progress on the course and they will not be taken into account in any reference.